quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/troubleshooting-and-tips.md

 ```

 ::: warning
-Accessing `this.$q.electron` requires that the [Node Integration](/quasar-cli/developing-electron-apps/node-integration) is kept turned "on".
+Accessing `$q.electron` requires that the [Node Integration](/quasar-cli/developing-electron-apps/node-integration) is kept turned "on".
 :::

 ## Read & Write Local Files